Nine young people filed a lawsuit against the German Federal Climate Protection Act and for their right to a humane future.

 The young plaintiffs, aged between 15 and 32, want to have German climate policy reviewed by the Federal Constitutional Court.
-They are of the opinion that the Federal Government is not doing enough to combat the climate crisis with the Climate Law and is thereby violating their fundamental rights - in particular their right to a humane future.
+They are of the opinion that the Federal Government is not doing enough to combat the climate crisis with the Climate Protection Act and is thereby violating their fundamental rights - in particular their right to a humane future.
 The aim of the constitutional complaint is on the one hand to ensure that the law is adapted, but above all that laws with a conclusive reduction path towards greenhouse gas neutrality are enacted and implemented as quickly as possible.
 Germanwatch, Greenpeace and Protect the Planet support them with this.

 1. What is the constitutional complaint about?close